argoproj/argo-events/docs/triggers/http-trigger.md

 Consider a scenario where your REST API server needs to consume events from event-sources S3, GitHub, SQS etc. Usually, you'd end up writing the integration yourself in the server code, although server logic has nothing to do any of the event-sources.
-This is where Argo Events HTTP trigger can hel.
+This is where Argo Events HTTP trigger can help.
 The HTTP trigger takes the task of consuming events from event-sources away from API server and seamlessly integrates these events via REST API calls.

 We will set up a basic go http server and connect it with the minio events.